Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 - In fact, they’re nicknamed ‘The Nanny Dog’ because they’re so good with children

-- The Staffie is a top 3 most popular dog in the UK and Australia
+- Top 3 most popular dog breeds in the UK and Australia

 Staffie celebrity owners